pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 ### Me and the child-like imposter inside

 Giving this talk was a big deal for me.
-Imposter syndrome—the feeling that I didn't belong, that I wasn't technical enough to build pyOpenSci — has always been my reality.
+Imposter syndrome—the feeling that I didn't belong, that I wasn't technical enough to build pyOpenSci—has always been my reality.
 As a trained Landscape Architect, I spent most of my college and early graduate years practicing perfect lettering, using markers, fancy pens and colored pencils  to bring creative landscape visions to life.